 A promotion was considered in breach of the Code because the prize was not awarded.
 Although the terms and conditions in the ad stated “In the event that a prize cannot be supplied, no liability will attach to France Media Group”, the ASA considered that the Code made clear that phrases such as “subject to availability” did not relieve promoters of their obligation to do everything reasonable to avoid disappointing participants (France Media Ltd, 08 January 2020).

 The rules on estimating demand do not apply to prizes, which must be awarded.
 If the original prize is unavailable, a reasonable equivalent must be offered (rule 8.15.1) and there can be no cost to claim the prize (rule 8.21.1).

-This advice is designed to be read in conjunction with the Promotional marketing section of the CAP Code and the other entries in this advice section.
-Also, promoters might want to seek legal advice.
+This advice is designed to be read in conjunction with Section 8 (Promotional marketing) of the CAP Code and the other relevant guidance.
+See ‘Promotional marketing: general’ for a list of available guidance.